notscottish/shootlist/README.md

 # Setup

-One OSX, make sure the dependencies are installed using the following terminal commands:
+On OSX, make sure the dependencies are installed using the following terminal commands:
 * sudo easy_install pip
 * sudo pip install requests chardet argparse